 If you need road assistance, the Croatian Auto Club Emergency Service will help you.
 Their telephone number is 987.

 If you are hiring a car, and intend to do some driving to other parts of the region (or indeed, other parts of Europe!), make sure you check before travelling with your hire company that their car is allowed to go to those countries.
-If you’ve hired a car in Croatia, you should be allowed to drive into Bosnia & Hercegovina and Montenegro (although do please check); this is unlikely to the case if you’re hired a car from outside of Croatia (such as Italy, for example).
+If you’ve hired a car in Croatia, you should be allowed to drive into Bosnia & Hercegovina and Montenegro (although do please check); this is unlikely to be the case if you’re hired a car from outside of Croatia (such as Italy, for example).

 Driving in Croatia – Useful Information